DEM0NAssissan7/desktop-icons-neo/README.md

 ./export-zip.sh
 ```

-This will create the file `desktopicons-neo@rastersoft.com.zip` with the extension, following the rules for publishing at extensions.gnome.org.
+This will create the file `desktopicons-neo@darkdemon.zip` with the extension, following the rules for publishing at extensions.gnome.org.

 ## Source code and contacting the author

 Abdurahman Elmawi
 https://github.com/DEM0NAssissan7/desktop-icons-neo/
-user@email.com+
+cooper64doom@gmail.com